-The French, who have always been known for their insurgencies, have yet another revolution to celebrate.
-In recent years, France has emerged at the forefront of the Food Waste Revolution, ranked number 1 by the Food Sustainability Index for their collective effort to reduce food waste.
-But the French are not resting still.
-The country is determined to cut its total food waste in half by 2025.
+When we think of France we think of food but did you know in recent years, France has emerged at the forefront of the Food Waste Revolution, ranked number 1 by the Food Sustainability Index for their collective effort to reduce food waste.
+But the French are not resting still the country has set the ambitious target to cut its total food waste in half by 2025.

 By far France is the world’s most famous culinary destination and for more than two centuries now, French chefs have been a highly valued export all over the world.
-In line with the egalitarian spirit, great food in France is not reserved for the rich.
-As a leader in food waste reduction, France is not only wasting less food on a national level but there is also a better access to food for all the people.
+Great food in France is not reserved for the rich.
+As a leader in food waste reduction, France is not only wasting less food on a national level but there is also better access to food for all the countries people.

-In line with the egalitarian spirit, great food in France is not reserved for the rich.
-As a leader in food waste reduction, France is not only wasting less food on a national level but there is also a better access to food for all the people.
+Great food in France is not reserved for the rich.
+As a leader in food waste reduction, France is not only wasting less food on a national level but there is also better access to food for all the countries people.

-Known for their special relationship and regard for food, unlike most of us, the French have not fallen out of sink with mindful food habits.
-It comes as no surprise, that their national food sentiments have been translated into a collective and organised effort for food reduction and redistribution.
+Known for their special relationship and regard for food, unlike most of us, the French have not fallen out of sync with mindful food habits.

-Since 2012, France has been implementing an array of food policies and initiatives that have placed her on the frontline of the food waste revolution, proving once again, that when it comes to food there are no better people to learn from than the French.
+Since 2012, France has been implementing an array of food policies and initiatives that have placed it on the frontline of the food waste revolution, proving once again, that when it comes to food there are no better people to learn from than the French.
 In the first part of our series dedicated to celebrating the French attitude to food, we look at how the country is leading the way in terms of public policies and initiatives.
-Yet, while the rest of us wait for our governments to conceive food waste reduction policies, we can still join the Revolution, by starting doing things right now.
+Yet, while the rest of us wait for our governments to develop food waste reduction policies, we can still join the Revolution, by starting doing things right now ourselves.

 Back in 2012, France introduced the Waste Management Enforcement Law, which regulates the amount of organic waste sent to landfills, requiring private sector companies that produce more than 120 tons per year, to recycle their organic waste.
 Since, France has significantly lowered the tonnage requirements to 10 tons per year (which is less than 30 kilos per day), thus extending the law to include not only supermarkets and agricultural companies, but also almost the entire hospitality sector, with fines going up to €75,000.